-The organizations that comprise the Interfraternity Council (IFC) are:
+The Interfraternity Council

 The Interfraternity Council, or IFC, is the governing body for 15 of our fraternities at the University of North Texas.
 This council has 7 executive officers, which are elected by the general voting body each year.
 The purpose of the council is to not only promote fellowship within the Greek community, but also to set standards and governing rules for members of our chapters to abide by.
 The philosophy behind IFC is, in order for us to hold our Greek community to it's highest standard, we must hold each other to these same standards.